History of the Jews in the Netherlands: Orthodox Judaism

 Most affiliated Jews in the Netherlands (Jews part of a Jewish community) are affiliated to the Nederlands Israëlitisch Kerkgenootschap (Dutch Israelite Church) (NIK), which can be classified as part of (Ashkenazi) Orthodox Judaism.
 The NIK has approximately 5,000 members, spread over 36 congregations (of whom 13 are in Amsterdam and surroundings) in four jurisdictions (Amsterdam, The Hague, Rotterdam and the Interprovincial Rabbinate).
 It is larger than the Union of Liberal Synagogues (LJG) and thirteen times as large as the Portuguese Israelite Religious Community (PIK).
 The NIK was founded in 1814.
 At its height in 1877, it represented 176 Jewish communities.
 By World War II, it had 139 communities; it is made up of 36 congregations today.
 Besides governing some 36 congregations, the NIK has responsibility for the operation of more than 200 Jewish cemeteries in the Netherlands (the total is 250).

 In 1965 Rabbi Meir Just was appointed Chief Rabbi of the Netherlands, a position he held until his death in April 2010.

 The small Portugees-Israëlitisch Kerkgenootschap (Portuguese Israelite Religious Community) (PIK), which is Sephardic in practice, has a membership of some 270 families.
 It is concentrated in Amsterdam.
 It was founded in 1870, although Sephardic Jews had long been in the city.
 Throughout history, Sephardic Jews in the Netherlands, in contrast to their Ashkenazi co-religionists, have settled mostly in a few communities: Amsterdam, The Hague, Rotterdam, Naarden and Middelburg.
 Only the congregation in Amsterdam survived the Holocaust with enough members to maintain its activities.

 Three Jewish schools are located in Amsterdam, all situated in the Buitenveldert neighbourhood (Rosh Pina, Maimonides and Cheider).
 Cheider is affiliated with Haredi Orthodox Judaism.
 Chabad has eleven rabbis, in Almere, Amersfoort, Amstelveen, Amsterdam, Haarlem, Maastricht, Rotterdam, The Hague and Utrecht.
 The head shluchim in the Netherlands are rabbis I. Vorst and Binyomin Jacobs.
 The latter is chief rabbi of the Interprovinciaal Opperrabbinaat (the Dutch Rabbinical Organisation) and vice-president of Cheider.
 Chabad serves approximately 2,500 Jews in the Holland region, and an unknown number in the rest of the Netherlands.
+There is also a Haredi Lithuanian style Kollel in Buitenveldert run by Rabbi Yaakov Ball.
+Members of this kollel have gone on to other positions in education and the Rabbinate, notably Rabbi Simcho Stanton, Rabbi of the growing Haredi community Kehal Chassidiem.